nicklansley/ollama_usage_examples/ollama_two_AIs_chat.md

 It's the config file that provides the context for the conversation.
 You can create your own config file by following the format of the existing ones.
 ```
 {
-    "title": "A game of tic-tac-toe between two AI players",
+    "title": "Two characters from two different on-screen universes chat to one another",
     "ai_one_model": "llama3",
     "ai_two_model": "llama3",
     "number_of_chat_turns": 20,